ioBroker/ioBroker.repositories/README.md

 3. *title* in io-package.json (common) is simple short name of adapter in english. *titleLang* is object that consist short names in many languages. *Lang* ist not german Länge, but english LANGuages.
 4. Adapter needs to have a README.md with description, detail information and changelog.
 English is mandatory.
 Other languages are welcome.
 See [Example of README.md](#example-of-readme-md).

-   **It is required to have link to the device on the manufacturer web site or to service page.
+   **In README.md, there must be a link to the device or the manufacturer's website.
 Devices must have a photo.
-Services require no photo, but anyway are welcome.**
+Services do not require a photo, but are still welcome.**
 5. Adapter must have a predefined license.
 6. Please remove www, widgets and docs directories if not used.
 7. Adapter needs to have at least Adapter basic testing (installing, running) using Travis-CI and Appveyor.
 More information in Forum from apollon77 (Just take from other adapters the samples)